evereux/flicket/README.md

      should be no reason other SQLAlchemy supported databases won't work just as well.
 See initial set-up for further information.

+* This will run on either Linux or Windows.

+    Flask-Misaka will not pip install on Linux without `libffi-dev` and `python3-dev` .To solve this n Ubuntu you would type `sudo apt-get install libffi-dev` and `sudo apt-get instal python3-dev`.

+    Flask-Misaka will not pip install on windows without Microsoft Studio C++ installed (an ~4GB download).
 * See requirements.txt for python package requirements.
 Run `pip install requirements.txt` to install.
-* This will run on either Linux or Windows.

-    Flask-Misaka will not pip install on Linux without `libffi-dev` .To solve this n Ubuntu you would type `sudo apt-get install libffi-dev`.

-    Flask-Misaka will not pip install on windows without Microsoft Studio C++ installed (an ~4GB download).

 # Initial Set Up